Miguel Caldera: Military career

 Caldera entered the Chichimeca War in 1571 or 1572 at the age of 24 or 25 as a common soldier with the help of his brother-in-law Hernàn Gonzales.
 He obtained the rank of captain before 1580.

-He was impressed by cruelty and futility of the Spanish Crown's efforts to subdue the Chichimecas by brute force.
+The cruelty and futility of the Spanish Crown's efforts to subdue the Chichimecas by brute force left an impression on him.
 He advocated the use of diplomacy and gift-giving instead.
 The success of his alternative policy led to his appointment as Chief Justice and District Mayor of the Valley of Tlaltenango and Jerez.
 In that role he was the principal implementor of the Spanish Crown's pacification program in the region of Zacatecas, northern Jalisco and San Luis Potosí.

 Caldera was instrumental in the migration of 400 Tlaxcaltec families in 1591 to the newly pacified region to help Christianize the local indigenous populations and consolidate the peace.
-The consolidation of peace during his tenure facilitated settlement of the region and the eventual Spanish occupation of what would, two and a half centuries later, become the American Southwest.
+The consolidation of peace during his tenure facilitated the settlement of the region and the eventual Spanish occupation of what would, two and a half centuries later, become the American Southwest.